EhsanShakil05/Engineering-Numerical-Methods/Secant-Method/ReadMe.md

 ### Observations

 * Faster than the Bisection Method
-* Slower than Newton-Raphson
+* Slower than the Newton-Raphson Method
 * Does not require derivative evaluation
-* Provides a balance between efficiency and simplicity
+* Provides an excellent balance between efficiency and simplicity

 ---